Particular/docs.particular.net/nservicebus/testing/index_content_testing_[6,).partial.md

 snippet: SampleBehavior

-The behavior can be tested similar to a message handler or a Saga by using a testable representation of the context:
+The behavior can be tested similar to a message handler or a saga by using a testable representation of the context:

 snippet: BehaviorTest